syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Getting-Started.md

 android\Syncfusion.SfCalendar.Andriod.dll

-### And and Configure the Calendar
+### Add and Configure the SfCalendar

-The following steps explain on how to create an Calendar and configure its elements,
+The following steps explain on how to create an SfCalendar and configure its elements,

-* Adding reference to calendar.
+* Adding reference to Calendar.

 {% highlight c# %}

-	using Com.Syncfusion.Autocomplete;
+	using Com.Syncfusion.Calendar;

 {% endhighlight %}